Events & Lectures

 Livestream

-"The SFFA v.
+“The Hidden Agenda of Legal Cases Against Affirmative Action--The SFFA v.
 Harvard Trojan Horse Admissions Lawsuit "

 The SFFA v.
 Harvard lawsuit downed Harvard’s 2014 undergraduate admissions policy but fell short of its legal goal of making race affirmative action categorically unconstitutional.
 In addition to explaining this doctrinal reality, Professor West-Faulcon’s talk will argue that the affirmative-action-hostile case is a modern-day Trojan horse that conceals and perpetuates a moral falsehood—that the lie deceptively concealed within SFFA v.
 Harvard is that inclusion-motivated attention to race is racist against White Americans.
 Professor West-Faulcon’s talk will include her argument that the SFFA v.
 Harvard case and the decades of similar admission lawsuits that predate it are deception-driven battle tactics with the morality-shifting ideological power to destroy race-inclusion-focused civil rights laws like Title VI and Title VII of the Civil Rights Act of 1964.
 The battle, according to Professor West-Faulcon, is a multi-decade war against the major legislative victories of America’s Civil Rights Movement, specifically protections against race discrimination in education and employment.